psychdatascience/FDS-CourseOne/tutorial005.md

 ### 6. Summary of everything above.

 Okay!
-This tutorial was not short. definitely longer than the previous ones.
+This tutorial was not short.
+It was definitely longer than the previous ones.
 After all this work this is what we have done:

   - Created a repository on GitHub.com.
   - Cloned the repository locally on your computer.